Last modified: Aug 13, 2024

 Porsche Taycan with open first row door

-These are doors that open in the opposite direction of conventional doors.
+These doors open in the opposite direction of conventional doors.
 They are hinged on their rear edge and open inward.
 They are also called coach doors or rear-hinged doors.

 Rolls Royce Spectre with suicide doors